You probably won’t hear this advice often about how to achieve your goals.

 You might find this video helpful to review more advice on goal setting.

 We then create a behavior pattern that we can expand on going forward.
 This takes us where we want to go and keeps us there.
-This is much of the work I do with clients in my In Flow package.
+This is much of the work I do with clients in my Create Time Freedom Package.

 If you feel like you are consistently not meeting your goal, consider shifting it to something smaller and more specific to what you can control.
 This may help cultivate the confidence to take on the next, larger goal.